Donald · Southern Uplands

 Moorbrock Hill — common questions

-- Moorbrock Hill is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 534m of ascent and takes most walkers 3-6 hours.
-Terrain: Long approach through deep heather and broken peat.
+- Moorbrock Hill carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 13km, 534m of ascent and a 3-6 hour day on the standard route.
+Underfoot: Long approach through deep heather and broken peat.

 - Where do I park for Moorbrock Hill?